mtrupiano1/knnwtsim/README.md

 devtools::install_github("mtrupiano1/knnwtsim")
 ```

-## Example
+## Example with Known Similarity Matrix Weights and `k`

-This is a basic example which shows a full forecasting workflow:
+This is a basic example which shows a full forecasting workflow if the
+weights to use in the generation of `S_w`, and the hyperparameter `k`
+are known:

 ``` r
 library(knnwtsim)